Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

 Like we mentioned above, the heat retaining department is the foam within the mattress.

 If you are a hot sleeper and often sweat while getting to sleep, there is a good chance you will overheat on a foam mattress.

 If you produce a lot of sweat and oil into the foam, it will substantially decrease the durability of the foam.
 (It will lose its support much sooner)

 On the other hand, Innerspring mattresses will be a better option if you tend to overheat at night.

 Innerspring mattresses are open structures in the support layer and tend to disperse heat quicker throughout the night.

 # 3 – Don’t use a plastic mattress protector

 When it comes to air circulation, polyester is one of the least breathable materials.

 Most polyester mattress protectors claim they are durable and boast resistance to chemicals, waterproof, mildew, abrasion, stretch, and mildew.

 While some claims might be valid about waterproof, polyester mattress protectors are not performing too well to let the heat go!

 #4 – Keeping your bedroom nice and cool

 Nowadays, bedrooms aren’t always well-insulated.

-Some are built on the outer perimeters of the house.
+Some rooms are built on the outer perimeters of the house.
 The bedroom is directly under the sunlight for hours.

 Some rooms don’t even have windows!

-Your bedroom could be keeping a lot of moisture and heat throughout the day.
+Your bedroom could be keeping moisture and heat throughout the day.

-Make sure you open the door and windows half an hour before you go to bed.
+Make sure you open the door and windows half an hour before going to bed.

 Turn on the air-conditioner or fan to insulate the bedroom a bit.

-Try not to put your bed right at the external wall of the house. (that usually is the hottest wall of the house and the coldest too!)
+Try not to put your bed right at the house’s external wall. (that usually is the hottest wall of the house and the coldest too!)

 #5 Throw away the extra warmth doona and blankets